 • Platforms: Web, mobile app (Apple iOS, Android)

-Robinhood is a pioneer of commission-free trading, jumping into the investing public’s consciousness in 2013 when they rolled out commission-free trading.
-They remain a standout option for cost-minded investors thanks to their continued $0 commissions on stocks, ETFs, and options, as well as for its fractional trading, which allows people to invest with as little as $1.
+Robinhood jumped into the investing public’s consciousness in 2013 when they rolled out commission-free trading.
+They remain a standout option for cost-minded investors thanks to their continued $0 commissions on stocks, ETFs, options, and cryptocurrency; 24/7 trading; and the use of fractional shares, which allow people to invest with as little as $1.

-Sign up for a Robinhood brokerage account or Robinhood retirement account today.
+Sign up for a Robinhood brokerage account or Robinhood Retirement account today.

-2. E*Trade (Ideal for Beginner and Intermediate Investors + Traders)
+3. E*Trade (Ideal for Beginner and Intermediate Investors + Traders)

 etrade signup invest